Electric Power Aggregation

 What are the benefits, and will I see savings?

 The main benefit of aggregation is the City of Dayton can achieve a more sustainable electricity supply for our residents by requiring a 100% renewable energy program content at a competitive price for our residents and businesses.
 The City of Dayton’s aggregation program is saving money in comparison to the default rate offered through AES Ohio.
-Residents and small businesses are expected to save approximately $340 compared to the standard service offer.
+Residents and small businesses are expected to save over $100 in 2023 compared to AES Ohio's standard service offer.

 What If I Want to Keep Using Traditional Energy (Fossil Fuels?)